 Enjoy our popular 2 day escape to the Highlands.
 Travelling through spectacular scenery, this tour is the perfect way to see Scotland.
 The itinerary includes stops at Doune Castle, Glen Coe, Glenfinnan Viaduct (April - October only) and Loch Ness.
 Overnight is in the Highland capital of Inverness followed by visits to Culloden battlefield, prehistoric standing stones, Pitlochry (optional whisky distillery tour) and a riverside walk at Dunkeld.
 For fans of Outlander and Harry Potter, this tour includes stops at several featured locations.

-Leaving Edinburgh we pass Stirling Castle and the National Wallace Monument prior to our first stop at 13th century Doune Castle.
-Protecting the gateway to the Highlands and with spectacular views from the medieval tower the castle has recently been seen as Castle Leoch in Outlander, Winterfell in Game of Thrones but is probably most famous for featuring in the film Monty Python and the Holy Grail.
+Leaving Edinburgh we pass Stirling Castle and the National Wallace Monument prior to our first photo stop at 13th century Doune Castle.
+Protecting the gateway to the Highlands the medieval castle has recently been seen as Castle Leoch in Outlander, Winterfell in Game of Thrones but is probably most famous for featuring in the film Monty Python and the Holy Grail.

 As we continue north the mountains and lochs provide a dramatic backdrop for our journey to Glen Coe, perhaps the most famous of all Scotland’s glens.
 This narrow valley is where the bloody massacre of the MacDonalds took place in 1692.
 You may even recognise this part of the Highlands, used as a backdrop for many movies including Skyfall.